libretime/libretime/docs/admin-manual/setup/install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import CodeBlock from '@theme/CodeBlock';
+import vars from '@site/vars';

 This guide will walk you though the steps required to install LibreTime on your system.